SFDO-Community/Salesforce-Indicators/README.md

   * Salesforce-sas
   * Rahul Gawale
 * Here is [my question on the SFSE](https://salesforce.stackexchange.com/questions/307055/simplest-way-to-display-values-from-field-names-listed-in-design-attributes) to get to the bottom of one of the hardest parts of this code.

+## Attribution
+* Icon made by itim2101 from www.flaticon.com